jerelmiller/redwoodjs-conf-2023-workshop/00-setup/README.md

    yarn
    ```

-2. Generate a session secret
+2. Generate a secret.

    ```
    yarn rw g secret
    ```

-3. Copy the secret from the previous step and add it to `.env`.
+3. Copy the secret from the previous step and add it to your `.env` at the root of this `00-setup` directory as the `SESSION_SECRET`.
 Your `.env` file should look similar to the following:

    ```
    SESSION_SECRET=VALUE_FROM_PREVIOUS_STEP
    ```

-4. Apply the database schema.
+4. Apply the database schema to your database.

    ```
    yarn rw prisma migrate dev
    ```

-5. Seed the database with Spotify data
+5. Seed the database with Spotify data.

    ```
    yarn rw prisma db seed